Beyond Meat quarterly sales miss estimates, shares plunge

-Nov 9 (Reuters) - Plant-based meat maker Beyond Meat reported weaker-than-expected quarterly sales on Monday, citing declines in restaurant sales and a slowdown in retail purchases as consumers worked through their stockpiles.
+(Reuters) - Plant-based meat maker Beyond Meat BYND.O reported a quarterly loss and weaker-than-expected sales on Monday, hurt by lower restaurant sales and as retail purchases petered out after a surge at the start of the COVID-19 pandemic.

 Net sales rose 2.7% to $94.4 million in the quarter ended Sept.
 26, widely missing analysts’ estimates of $132.81 million, according to Refinitiv IBES data.